SBF 70 years logo

 Ad Loading...

-According to ABC News, on board were eighth grade students and educators from Kenwood Middle School headed to Jackson, Tennessee, for a weekend STEM competition.
+According to ABC News, the group on board included eighth-grade students and educators from Kenwood Middle School, headed to Jackson, Tennessee, for a weekend STEM competition.

-Yesterday, the names of the students were released: Zoe Davis and Arianna Pearson.
+On March 30, the names of the two students killed were released: Zoe Davis and Arianna Pearson.
 The driver of the school bus, a 2024 Blue Bird, was Sabrina R. Ducksworth.

 Early reports say that it does not appear that the dump truck was at fault.
 Photo and video from others near the accident capture the school bus crossing the center lines.